astromsshin/astronomy_galaxy_mask/README.md

 (https://outerspace.stsci.edu/display/PANSTARRS/PS1+Stack+images), and
 it also assumes that a target galaxy is centered in given images.

 A relevant journal paper will be posted soon in the preprint server.
+The model describing distributions of background pixels can be easily changed in the code although the current code assumes the model is well presented by a single Gaussian distribution.

 The script run_single_object.sh will help you figure out how the relevant Python programs work together to produce the object mask.